daarlabs/docs/content/_index.md

-# Web development toolkit written in Go
+# Pure Go web development toolkit

-Arcanum is focused on pure Go web development, to create highly interactive server-side apps, while you enjoy it
+Arcanum is focused on pure Go web development, to create highly interactive fullstack apps, while you enjoy it

 **Please, be patient, docs are in construction, thank you.**